ValeteDJ91/how2downloadrule34/README.md

 # how2downloadrule34
 a programm that download all the rule34 image

-TOU MUST HAVE ALREADY INSTALLED NODE.JS https://nodejs.org
+YOU MUST HAVE ALREADY INSTALLED NODE.JS https://nodejs.org

 First download the file and extract it wherever you want